StarRocks/dbt-starrocks/README.md

 The `dbt-starrocks` package contains all the code to enable [dbt](https://getdbt.com) to work with [StarRocks](https://www.starrocks.io).

-This is an experimental plugin:
-- We have not tested it extensively
 - Requires StarRocks version 2.5.0 or higher
-  - version 3.1.x is recommended
+  - version 3.4.x is recommended
   - StarRocks versions 2.4 and below are no longer supported